FIFA 17 Career Mode: Highest Potential La Liga Players

 Marco Asensio (OVR 81 – POT 89)

 Not a name that many will be familiar of, but Marco Asensio is quickly rising up the ranks at Real Madrid.
 After featuring 37 times on loan at Espanyol last season, he has quickly come into contention at the Santiago Bernabeu, and attacking midfielder has already scored three goals in six appearances this season.
-The 20-year-old Asensio can also play on either flank, and considering Los Blancos’ other midfield options; you have a great chance of signing him.
-His top stats include short passing (86), curve and ball control (both 85), and if you offer £35million, you could sign the Spaniard.
-Plus, his wages are cheaper than most other talented players at £36,000.
+The 20-year-old Asensio can also play on either flank and considering Los Blancos’ other midfield options, you have a great chance of signing him.
+His top stats include short passing (86), curve and ball control (both 85), and if you offer £35 million, you could sign the Spaniard.
+Plus, his wages are cheaper than most other talented players at £36,000 a week.

 Geronimo Rulli (OVR 82 – POT 89)

-An 82 rated goalkeeper at Real Sociedad, what’s the big deal?
+An 82-rated goalkeeper at Real Sociedad, what’s the big deal?
 Aside from his impressive potential, the fact he is on loan from Manchester City will surprise a lot of people.
-With the whole Joe Hart fiasco taking place over the transfer window, few tracked that City had signed the Argentine from Uruguayan side Deportivo Maldonado, a team he has never played for.
-He has spent the last two seasons on loan at Sociedad and returned there one again this year, and if he continues his development, The Citizens will have a smooth transition once Bravo’s level starts to drop.
-You will have to wait until January to sign Rulli, but if move quickly you should be able to sign him for around £27m, with his wages just costing £11,000.
+With the whole Joe Hart fiasco taking place over the transfer window, few tracked that City had signed the Argentine Rulli from Uruguayan side Deportivo Maldonado, a team he has never played for.
+He has spent the last two seasons on loan at Sociedad and returned there one again this year, and if he continues his development, the Citizens will have a smooth transition once Bravo’s level starts to drop.
+You will have to wait until January to sign Rulli, but if you move quickly you should be able to sign him for around £27 million, with his wages just costing £11,000 a week.

 Charly Musonda (OVR 77 – POT 88)

 Now if that surprised you, you’ve got another thing coming.
-Not only is Real Betis man Charley Musonda on loan from Chelsea, but his wages cost just £720.
+Not only is Real Betis man Charly Musonda on loan from Chelsea, but his wages cost just £720 a week.
 The winger or attacking midfielder has the potential to grow 11 levels, so I thoroughly recommend making a move for him.
 You have to hope that he doesn’t sign a new deal in the meantime; otherwise, you will miss out on the 19-year-old’s 92 agility, 89 acceleration and 87 sprint speed.